barberena/DevelopingDataProducts/README.md

 The source for this Shiny App and the Slidify Presentation is located at [GitHub](https://github.com/barberena/DevelopingDataProducts)

-The Slidify presentation is located at [RPubs](http://rpubs.com/barberena/LACCrime)
+The Slidify presentation is located at [DropBox](https://dl.dropboxusercontent.com/u/32935862/LACCrimes/index.html).
+Sorry, I couldn't get Slidify to upload to rpubs, and I kept getting 404 errors when I tried to upload it to GitHub as a viewable html.
+Also kept getting rCurl issues with the publish command.
+But I managed to get the DropBox extension to work.
+So that's what I had to use.

 This project was developed for the Coursera Project [Developing Data Products](https://www.coursera.org/specializations/jhu-data-science)